 3. Explore Your Grocery Options

 Buying your own groceries for the first time is a bit of a puzzle.
 Where to go, what to buy, and how much to spend are all questions to take into consideration when food shopping.
-Look around your new uni accommodation to scope out all the possible food stores you could use.
+Look near your new uni accommodation to scope out all the possible food stores.
 For a six pack of pork sausages at Waitrose, you can get ten from Lidl for the same price!
 Make use of any markets around you for the best prices on fresh fruit and veg!